 - 1.1.
-Updated Report: This is an update of the April 25, 2023 report prepared by this office.
-Updates are indicated in bold underline. - I.2.
-Harlingen Associates, LLC is seeking preliminary and final subdivision, along with major site plan approval for residential development that is part of the Township's court-approved affordable housing plan.
+Updated Report: This is an update of the July 18, 2023 report prepared by this office.
+Updates are indicated in bold underline. - 1.2.
+Harlingen Associates, LLC is seeking preliminary and final major subdivision, and site plan approval for a residential development that is part of the Township's court-approved affordable housing plan.
 The project consists of 36 market-rate townhouses and 18 residential apartments in three (3) buildings.
 Eleven of the apartments will be deed-restricted for occupancy by low- and moderate-income households.

 The property consists of approximately 22-acres, all of which is designated as the SSIZ-3 Site Specific Inclusionary Zone 3.
-This zone is designed to effectuate the production of affordable housing in an "inclusionary" manner, meaning that affordable dwellings are developed with market-rate dwellings.
+This zone is designed to effectuate the production of affordable housing in an "inclusionary" manner, meaning that affordable dwellings and market-rate dwellings and developed together.
 Furthermore, there is no municipal subsidy required to support the development.

 In addition to the townhouses and apartments, the Plan includes a play area, dog park, seating areas, shared open space, and pump station.
-The property will be subdivided into four large lots and 36 smaller lots representing the townhouses for a total of 40 lots.
-8.846 acres will contain open space.
-1.812 acres will contain the three apartment buildings.
-8.868 acres will contain a stream corridor and freshwater wetlands.
-0.508 acres will be used for a sanitary sewer pump station.
-2.155 acres will be divided into the 36 townhouse lots.
+The property will be subdivided into 40 lots; 36 lots totaling 2.155 acres for the townhouse units, one 8.846 acre lot consisting of open space, one 8.868 acre lots containing a stream corridor and freshwater wetlands, one 1.812 acre lot containing three multi-family apartment buildings and 0.508 acre lot for a sanitary sewer pump station.
 The lots containing the stream corridor and the pump station will be dedicated to the Township.